hitachi-vantara/terraform-provider-hitachi/docs/guides/readme.md

 # rm -rf san_settings
 ```

-Modify provider.tf and storage.tf with your storage information, then do:
+Modify provider.tf with your storage or UAI gateway information, then do:
 ```
 # terraform init
 # terraform apply